Son-Daehan/chat_app/outline.md

   - xx - Send a post request to backend `/api/register`
 - xx - Logout
   - xx - Send a post request to backend `/api/log_out`

-Client

-- Be able to see chat history
+- Chat log
+  - xx - send chat to redis
-- Have Redis store chat history and send it to the client
+  - retreive chat log from redis if the user wants to load the history
+    - or should i have the log history persist...

 State Management